Jonesry99/gamingWebsite/README.md

 # gamingWebsite
-An objected orientated website I made using PHP, JavaScript, CSS and HTML.
+An objected orientated website I made using PHP, javascript, css and html.
+The design of the website includes a showcase of 10 games on PS5, personally ranked 1 to 10, with a comparitive page showcasing the PS5 and the PS5 digital.
+It also includes a working registration and login systems that allows users to create profiles.
+I aim to additionally add a feature where users are able to leave reviews on games with their profile name.